-As of March 28, 2009, we maintained one noncontributory defined benefit pension plan.
-The plan was overfunded by \$0.9 million as of March 28, 2009 and by \$0.5 million as of March 29, 2008, which are the amounts by which the accumulated benefit obligations are less than the sum of the fair market value of the plan's assets.
+As of April 3, 2010, we maintained one noncontributory defined benefit pension plan.
+The plan was underfunded by \$1.7 million as of April 3, 2010 and overfunded by \$0.9 million as of March 28, 2009, which are the amounts by which the accumulated benefit obligations are more or less than the sum of the fair market value of the plan's assets.
 We are required to make cash contributions to our pension plan to the extent necessary to comply with minimum funding requirements imposed by employee benefit laws and tax laws.
 The amount of any such required contributions is determined based on annual actuarial valuation of the plan as performed by the plan's actuaries.
 The amount of future contributions will depend upon asset returns, then-current discount rates and a number of other factors, and, as a result, the amount we may elect or be required to contribute to our pension plan in the future may increase significantly.
 Additionally, there is a risk that if the Pension Benefit Guaranty Corporation concludes that its risk with respect to our pension plan may increase unreasonably if the plan continues to operate, if we are unable to satisfy the minimum funding requirement for the plan or if the plan becomes unable to pay benefits, then the Pension Benefit Guaranty Corporation could terminate the plan and take control of its assets.
-In such event, we may be required to make an immediate payment to the Pension Benefit Guaranty Corporation of all or a substantial portion of the underfunding as calculated by the Pension Benefit Guaranty Corporation based upon its own assumptions.
-The underfunding calculated by the Pension Benefit Guaranty Corporation could be substantially greater than the underfunding we have calculated because, for example, the Pension Benefit Guaranty Corporation may use a significantly lower discount rate.
+In such event, we may be required to make an immediate payment to the Pension Benefit Guaranty Corporation of all or a substantial portion of the underfunding as calculated by the Pension Benefit Guaranty Corporation could be substantially greater than the underfunding we have calculated because, for example, the Pension Benefit Guaranty Corporation may use a significantly lower discount rate.
 If such payment is not made, then the Pension Benefit Guaranty Corporation could place liens on a material portion of our assets and the assets of any members of our controlled group.
-Such action could result in a mate
+Such action could result in a material increase in our pension related expenses and a corresponding reduction in our cas